Ouranosinc/xscen/docs/xsdba.rst

 .. warning::

-    If grouping according to the day of the year is needed, the :py:mod:`xsdba.calendar` submodule contains useful tools to manage the different calendars that the input data can have.
-By default, if 2 different calendars are passed, the adjustment factors will always be interpolated to the largest range of day of the years but this can lead to strange values, so we recommend converting the data beforehand to a common calendar.
+    If grouping according to the day of the year is needed, the :py:mod:`xarray.DataArray.convert_calendar` is useful tools to manage the different calendars that the input data can have.
+By default, if two different calendars are passed in `xsdba`, the adjustment factors will always be interpolated to the largest range of day of the years but this can lead to strange values, so we recommend converting the data beforehand to a common calendar.

 Application in multivariate settings (climate science examples)